 Keep on reading to learn more about lymph nodes and their function within the immune system.

 Lymph nodes are part of the lymphatic system, which is a complex network of nodes and vessels.

 Lymph nodes are also present in the stomach and between the lungs.
-However, there are no lymph nodes in the brain or spinal cord.
+However, there are

 The name of a lymph node depends on its location in the body.

 |cervical||in the neck|

 |axillary||in the armpit|